brenna huckaby is celebrating the beauty in her disability

 Photos via Brenna Huckaby's Instagram.

 She may be just 22 years old, but for Paralympian Brenna Huckaby, Sports Illustrated’s first disabled swimsuit model, her beauty journey is already one of adaptation, rediscovery and self-love.
 The athlete grew up in Baton Rouge, Louisiana with dreams of becoming a gymnast, but at 14 she was tragically diagnosed with Osteosarcoma, a rare form of bone cancer which mainly affects teenagers and young adults.
-Determined not to let the diagnosis define her young life, Brenna immediately embarked on a gruelling treatment plan which led to the amputation of her right leg to remove her tumour.
+Determined not to let the diagnosis define her young life, Brenna immediately embarked on a grueling treatment plan which led to the amputation of her right leg to remove her tumor.
 Her longed-for gymnastics career was immediately over, but just two years later she learned to snowboard instead.
 Now, in 2018, she’s a double gold Paralympic medallist, and continues to champion for body diversity, visibility and self-acceptance.

 Earlier this year, Brenna made history as the first Paralympian to appear in Sports Illustrated’s swimsuit issue.
-Photographed by James Macari in Arubi, the 22-year-old appears defiant, confident and beautiful in her bikini.
-“I want to see more women with disabilities in the media recognised for being the beautiful women they are”, she says .
+Photographed by James Macari in Aruba, the 22-year-old appears defiant, confident and beautiful in her bikini.
+“I want to see more women with disabilities in the media recognized for being the beautiful women they are”, she says .
 Brenna knows that being beautiful has nothing to do with what you wear, how much you weigh, or how good you look in a photo.
 It’s how you feel and the confidence to be who you are, unapologetically.
 Here, she offers her notes on beauty.

 “In my life, I’ve learned that nothing is permanent.
 Your plans for life are never set, and that’s okay -- because life is too short to worry about.
 Life has always thrown me curve balls --before and after cancer -- but I’ve learned how to pick up the pieces and make the best of every situation.

 I didn’t start wearing make-up until my senior year of high school.
 I had a goggle tan (where half your face is burnt from wearing snow goggles) so I would fill in the rest of my face with bronzer.
 Beauty has been trial and error with me from the get go!
-I’m always super open to trying new things, like dyeing my hair crazy colours.
+I’m always super open to trying new things, like dyeing my hair crazy colors.
 When it comes to hair I’ll try anything because it’ll just grow back - I guess I can thank cancer for my hair freedom.
 I love how make-up and beauty can make you feel more confident, but I’ve taught myself to never use it as a crutch.
 That’s allowed me to love my skin in every form.